acastellanos95/WPM_game/README.md

 # WPM_game
-A WPM game using curses library
+A WPM game using SDL2 library.
+Inspired in bisqwit DOS wpm game.